 SCRATCH RESISTANCE: Quartzite is not easily susceptible to scratches.
 It will take daily wear and tear very well!

-STAIN RESISTANCE: A true quartzite WILL NOT etch like marble can.
+STAIN RESISTANCE: A true quartzite WILL NOT etch as marble can.
 Porosity can vary with different kinds of quartzites, so it is important to go over porosity concerns with your project professional.
 Typically, properly sealing your quartzite will help with porosity concerns.

 WEATHER/UV RESISTANCE: Quartzite is a great option for outdoor applications.
 Being exposed to the elements, it is likely that signs of wear & tear will appear faster.
 It is important to keep up with a sealer to prevent your countertop from absorbing moisture.
 It is recommended that you keep a cover over your outdoor countertop while not in use, and a shelter structure over your countertop is ideal.

 Unfortunately, many marbles out there are mislabeled as quartzites.
 The most commonly mislabeled material is Super White, often called Super White Quartzite.
 Super White is actually a dolomitic marble - AKA a very hard marble.
 Imagine installing a material you believe to be quartzite, and within weeks the true nature of the material shows itself by revealing an etch mark or stain.
 If you are not expecting this to happen, it can be quite frustrating.
 EleMar tests all their quartzites with acid, ensuring that they are true quartzites.
 We are happy to help you identify questionable materials you may find!